Two kinds of sound problems

 Acoustical: where sound is reverberating in a room or is airborne noise.

 Impact sound: where sound is vibratory in nature and travels though a medium like wood.
 (Wood floor joists, studding, etc).

 When sound is traveling through the air, coming into or passing out of an area, the first rule of sound control is to place a barrier between it and the target.
 (You).

 When sound is coming in or out of a area by way of the structure, sound control is best achieved by dealing with it as near the source as possible.
 Damping and isolation of the transfer medium is also effective.

 Acoustical sound can also be reflected off hard surfaces, creating the “Mess hall” effect of too much sound (people) in a closed space and where the standing waves of interference cause intelligibility problems: Reverberation.

-Different treatments with different materials and techniques are required for these different situations and sometimes combinations of techniques and materials to fit the situation, for instance, in soundproofing parrots!.
+Different treatments with different materials and techniques are required for these different situations and sometimes combinations of techniques and materials to fit the situation, for instance, in soundproofing parrots or generator sets!.

 Call us to discuss.
 760 752 3030 8-5 Pacific Time.